-2023 US\$ '000 2022 US\$'000
+2024 US\$'000 2023 US\$'000

 Mr. Erh Fei Liu

-- director's fee 44 46
+- director's fee 44 44

 salaries and other benefits

 - performance-based bonus

-- retirement benefits scheme contributions
+retirement benefits scheme contributions -

 share-based compensation

-44 46
+44 44

 Dr. Jingsong Wang

-- director's fee 44 46
+- director's fee 44 44

 salaries and other benefits

 performance-based bonus

-retirement benefits scheme contributions
+retirement benefits scheme contributions -

 share-based compensation

-44 46
+44 44

-- (a) Dr. Song Li was appointed as executive director and chief executive officer on February 10, 2021.
-Dr. Abdul Mutlib was appointed as chief executive officer, and Dr. Song Li resigned from such position but continues to serve as an executive director, on January 3, 2023. - (b) Dr. Zhihe Li resigned from chief executive office but continued to serve as an executive director on February 10, 2021.
-He has been redesignated from an executive director to a non-executive director on July 1, 2022. - (c) Mr. Jun Gao resigned as non-executive director on June 1, 2022. - (d) Ms. Zhuan Yin and Mr. Hao Wu were appointed as non-executive directors on June 1, 2022.
+- (a) Dr. Abdul Mutlib resigned from chief executive officer, and Dr. Wentao Zhang and Dr. Zhongping Lin have been promoted to Co-Chief Executive Officers, on January 6, 2025. - (b) Dr. Song Li was appointed as executive director and chief executive officer on February 10, 2021.
+Dr. Abdul Mutlib was appointed as chief executive officer, and Dr. Song Li resigned from such position but continues to serve as an executive director, on January 3, 2023. - (c) Dr. Zhihe Li resigned from chief executive office but continued to serve as an executive director on February 10, 2021.
+He was redesignated from an executive director to a non-executive director on July 1, 2022.